realm/realm-dotnet/README.md

 - a project with some sample code similar to the web tutorial (to be done)
 - a readme.txt file explaining step-by-step how to create a new project that uses tightdbCS, as well as how to integrate tightdbCS in an already created project
 - a support.txt file that contains links and contact info for the tightdb company

+##contents of directory##

+- libsVS2010 - tightdb.lib files built with visual studio2010
+- libsVS2012 - tightdb.lib files built with visual studio2012
+- native - C# files that contain p/invoke calls to c++, and the c++ files that export these calls in tightCSDLL
+- TestPinvoke - C# project used to test specifically P/Invoke calls, without calling tightdb c++ code
+- tightdbCS - C# project that results in the tightdbCS.dll file that user projects use